UBICUA-JSSI/jssi.wallet/README.md

 - Open JDK 15+

 ## Dependencies
-- org.libsodium (a jni wrapper over libsodium)
+- org.libsodium is a jni wrapper over [libsodium](https://github.com/jedisct1/libsodium)

 ## Configuration
 The configuration directory of sqlite wallet is specified in the WALLET_DIR parameter of the jssi.wallet.WalletConstants class.
 The <user_dir>/.indy_client/wallet/ubicua_wallet/ value is set as default.
 However, the configuration may vary depending on the application requirements.